microtrain/bootcamp/syllabus.md

 * JavaScript
 * Type Script

-**Output/Projects**
+**Output**
 * Build a Linux machine with a fully functional LAMP stack.
 You'll use this machine for the remainder of the course.
 * Become familiar with a web server
-* A light into the languages you will use for the remainder of the course.
+* A light intro to some of the languages and technologies you will use for the remainder of the course.
 * Understand how URLs and DNS work.
 * Build an HTML web site with a home page, resume and a contact form.
 * Process the contact form and work with back end APIs.

-## Week 2 JavaScript and jQuery, AJAX (with Apache and PHP and bootstrap?)
+## Week 2 JavaScript, jQuery, AJAX and Bootstrap
 * Programming Basics with JavaScript
 * Walking the DOM
 * Canvas